WHY SHOULD I RECEIVE A VACCINE AGAINST COVID-19?

 There have been reports of a few patients experiencing anaphylaxis after getting a COVID-19 vaccine.
 As a result, the CDC issued guidance related to the COVID-19 vaccines and severe allergic reactions.
-The ACAAI also published guidance on the risk of allergic reactions to mRNA COVID vaccines.
 Please schedule a televisit with your FAAC provider if you have a history of anaphylaxis, mast cell disease, or concerns about receiving the vaccine.

 SHOULD I RECEIVE A VACCINATION IF I HAVE HAD AN ALLERGIC REACTION TO AN ALLERGY INJECTION OR A STINGING INSECT OR IF I HAVE A FOOD ALLERGY?